Destructive Imagery and Self-talk Awareness and Refusal Method

 Answer: No!
 I don’t have a note from God, my mother, SMART Recovery group members or anyone else which entitles me not to have strong urges to use.
 It may be unpleasant to resist some of my urges, but no one gave me a ‘get out of unpleasantness free’ card.

 The DISARM method allows the individual experiencing the craving to carefully and rationally answer a few key questions.
 The results will help the individual to understand that the urge truly can be overcome, and that as success is experienced, the urges will be less strong and will occur less frequently.

 DISARMING the ‘Salesman’

-Some people find it helpful to use a technique to dissociate yourself from the voice inside each of us which says, ‘It’s a good idea to do something self-destructive.’
+Some people find it helpful to use a technique to dissociate themselves from the voice inside each of us which says, ‘It’s a good idea to do something self-destructive.’
 It is a game you can play with yourself, which might help you to:

 a.) identify the specific thoughts which, if followed, would lead to using when you have already decided that, in the long term, this choice is not for you, and